aslikeser/Residential-Property-Price-Forecasting/README.md

 For a more detailed exploration of these findings and the impact of government policies on foreign investment, please refer to the corresponding figures presented in my GitHub repository.

+## Machine Learning Model
+In our pursuit of creating a forecasting model for the residential property price index, the focus of this project lies in predicting a continuous quantity rather than a categorical outcome.
+To achieve this, we employed regression models with diverse parameters, utilizing historical data spanning eight years (2014 to 2021).
+The primary objective was to accurately forecast the residential property price index for Istanbul in the years 2022 and 2023.

+Ensuring optimal performance of our model necessitated the exploration of various hyperparameters in machine learning.
+Through a thorough examination of different regression models and careful consideration of hyperparameter settings, we embarked on the training of an extensive array of 26,400 machine learning models.
+This exhaustive approach allowed us to identify and select the best-performing model, ensuring its efficacy in predicting the residential property price index with precision and reliability.

 __Note:__ From “Eksi Sozluk” aka “Reddit of Turkey”, extract every entry relating to buying a house and apply sentiment analysis to reflect how Turkish people’s opinion of buying a house is affected by the volatility of the real estate market this will help the predictive model to take into account the speculation component of real estate market.